Guilospanck/scylladb-and-go/README.md

 ### Making requests
 You can use either the simple `curl` function or the `Insomnia` program.
 > If using Insomnia, be sure to go to Applications > Preferences and then uncheck "Validate certificates" under "Request/Response" section.
 This is needed in order to make requests to the HTTPS localhost.
+> To make requests from Edge, navigate to `edge://flags/#allow-insecure-localhost` and allow it.

 ## POST /api/v1/tracking
 Endpoint used to insert tracking data.